Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Your god denies the blessing of air to your foe, watching as they slowly suffocate.
-At the beginning of each of your turns, make a Prowess attack against a creature within range.
-If it hits, deal 1d12 + Presence air damage and apply blunted.
+When you cast this miracle, choose a creature within range.
+At the start of each of your turns for the duration of this effect, make a Prowess attack against them.
+If it hits, deal 1d12 + Presence air damage and apply one stack of blunted.
 Each time you hit with this attack during a single miracle, increase the damage dealt by 1d12 + Presence.

 ### Gift of Grace